 Medical assistants are responsible for a variety of tasks in all healthcare settings.
 They typically work under the direct supervision of licensed medical practitioners such as doctors and nurses, but may also be responsible for administrative duties and as such would be working under administrative supervisors.

 There are many advantages to having medical assistant training.
-Not only is it an extremely versatile profession, certified medical assistants can take their skills to any state.
+Not only is it an extremely versatile profession, but certified medical assistants can also take their skills to any state.
 This career may open up to more specialized training of specific interest, such as optometry or podiatry, with further education.

 Tennessee has an extremely high demand for this field.
-Many jobs in clinics, hospitals, physician’s offices, care homes and other medical and support settings will be available well into the future.
+Many jobs in clinics, hospitals, physician’s offices, care homes, and other medical and support settings will be available well into the future.

 How much do medical assistants earn in the state of Tennessee?

-According to the U.S Bureau of Labor Statistics, medical assistants in the state of Tennessee made an average of $33,610 per year in 2019.
-Entry-level medical assistants earned around $24,640 and some experienced professionals earned salaries as high as $44,840.
+According to the U.S Bureau of Labor Statistics, medical assistants in the state of Tennessee made an average of $36,280 per year in 2021.
+Entry-level medical assistants earned around $28,640 and some experienced professionals earned salaries as high as $45,840.